 Other problems can develop from an enlarged prostate, but these problems affect only a small number of men with BPH.
 Obstruction of urine flow Urinary Tract Obstruction Urinary tract obstruction is a blockage that inhibits the flow of urine through its normal path (the urinary tract), including the kidneys, ureters, bladder, and urethra.
 Blockage can be complete... read more with retention of some urine in the bladder may increase the pressure in the bladder and limit the flow of urine from the kidneys, putting increased stress on the kidneys.
 This increased pressure may impede kidney function, although the effect is usually temporary if the obstruction is relieved early.

 If obstruction is prolonged, the bladder may overstretch, causing overflow incontinence Urinary Incontinence in Adults Urinary incontinence is involuntary loss of urine.
-Incontinence can occur in both men and women at any age, but it is more common among women and older people, affecting about 30% of older women... read more .
+Incontinence can occur in both men and women at any age, but it is more common among women and older adults, affecting about 30% of older women... read more .
 As the bladder stretches, small veins in the bladder and urethra also stretch.
 These veins sometimes burst when men strain to urinate, causing blood to enter the urine.

 Urine flow out of the bladder can be blocked (urinary retention Urinary Retention Urinary retention is inability to urinate or incomplete emptying of the bladder.
 People who have incomplete emptying of the bladder may have urinary frequency or urinary incontinence.
 If the... read more ) completely, making urination impossible and usually leading to a full feeling and severe pain in the lower abdomen.
 However, occasionally urinary retention can occur with few or even no symptoms until retention is very severe.
 Urinary retention can be triggered by the following conditions:

 Being immobile (for example, when put on bed rest)